Learning, development, discovery, transformation

 Offers postgraduate training for therapeutic art and artistic painting according to the method of Liane Collot d’Herbois; promotes artistic and therapeutic painting that brings healing through working with light, darkness and colour

-This iARTe-accredited training is available in Australia and China and takes 3.5 years to complete in two 4-week blocks of training a year, supplemented by the student’s independent work at home, practicals, essays and a case study.
+This iARTe-accredited training is available in Australia-wide and takes 3.5 years to complete in two 4-week blocks of training a year, supplemented by the student’s independent work at home, practicals, essays and a case study.
 The training is currently available online.
-This will continue until travel becomes more easily available.

 For more information, please contact Pacifica College